 Not having to purchase basil, mint, and parsley all summer long makes my heart sing.
 Plus, you should see how many jalapeños we have!
 But now that summer is coming to an end, I’m trying to think quickly about how to enjoy as many of the remaining herbs as I can.
 While freezing them is always an option, I prefer to turn them into simple syrups so I can add them to my cocktails for the next few weeks.

 First up… Chocolate mint!
 Chris bought a beautiful chocolate mint plant at the beginning of the summer and we ended up with a whole lot of chocolate mint (if you should know anything about planting mint, it’s that it grows at a crazy rate), but not a ton of opportunity to use it.
-I knew it would make an awesome simple syrup, so I got out my sugar and a mason jar and whipped it up.
+I knew it would make an awesome simple syrup, so I got out my sugar and a mason jar and whipped it up while I dreamt of chocolate mint cocktails.

 I think the world would be a better place if everyone kept a mason jar or two of simple syrup in their refrigerator at all times.
-I recommend a plain version and a fun version.
-Chocolate mint qualifies as a fun version.
 You can put a tiny bit in a glass of seltzer water to brighten up your boring old water a bit.
-Or you can make a real cocktail on a Friday night.
+Or you can make a chocolate mint coconut gin soda on a Friday night.
 Or a Wednesday.
 Which is when I usually need a cocktail.

 I’m a huge La Croix seltzer fan and love so many of their flavors, but the coconut flavor is the one that seriously won me over.
 I drink it all year-round, so I can always feel like I’m in beach-mode.
 I almost used a plain seltzer in this cocktail since I knew there were already a few flavors going on… But then I made a last minute swap to coconut for a full-on tropical feel.